haskell-cryptography/libsodium-bindings/README.md

 `libsodium` only provides FFI bindings, and uses the `ccall` FFI calling convention.
 Documentation is lacking from the project, and requires a back-and-forth between the package and the libsodium documentation.

-In comparison, `cryptography-libsodium-bindings` statically links to libsodium 1.0.18, and does not use `c2hs`.
+In comparison, `libsodium-bindings` statically links to libsodium 1.0.18, and does not use `c2hs`.
 It supports GHC from 8.10.7 to 9.2.1.
-`cryptography-libsodium-bindings` uses the `capi` FFI calling convention.
+`libsodium-bindings` uses the `capi` FFI calling convention.
 The documentation of the project aims to render the user self-sufficient.